Eid al-Fitr 2026: Meaning, Significance, Celebration and Facts

 Set up a crowdfunding campaign

-Check out this Eid crowdfunding campaign hosted for free on Donorbox.
-They’ve raised £1,695 to provide Eid gifts to those who otherwise wouldn’t be able to afford the luxury.
+Check out the UKeff‘s Eid crowdfunding campaign hosted on Donorbox.
+They’ve raised £1,696 to provide Eid gifts to those who cannot afford them.

 Screenshot of UKeff's Eid al-Fitr 2025 Gift Appeal Crowdfunding Campaign Hosted on Donorbox